 5 Google Docs CV templates you can use for free

-If you’re wondering how to write a CV that uses a Google Docs CV template, the best place to start is at the source.
+If you’re wondering how to write a great CV that uses a Google Docs CV template, the best place to start is at the source.
 Google offers five CV templates you can use to impress recruiters.
 Scroll down to view and access each one — or you can find them in the templates gallery at the top of your Google Docs page.

 These Google Docs CV templates are designed as one-page resumes, but we’ve adapted them for CV formatting by copying and pasting sections onto a second page.